 03 of 07

 Beef with broccoli is a classic Chinese-American dish, and it can be made even quicker with the use of leftover steak.
 Instead of marinating the steak and stir-frying it, simply add sliced steak to the wok along with the broccoli to heat through.
-Use the marinade as sauce, added at the end of the recipe.
+Use the marinade as a sauce to add at the end of the recipe.
 It'll give a whole new life to your steak dinner.

 04 of 07